unitsofmeasurement/uom-se/README.md

 uom-se
 ============

-Units of Measurement Implementation for Java SE 8 and above
+Units of Measurement Implementation for Java SE 8

 JDK Integration of Unit-API / [JSR 363](https://jcp.org/en/jsr/detail?id=363)

-This implementation aims at **Java SE 8** and above.
+This implementation aims at **Java SE 8**.

 Allowing the use of new features like *Lambdas* together with Units of Measurement API